Terrastories/terrastories/SETUP.md

 4) make sure that config.json in \tileserver\data\ is pointing to the right style file.

-## Setup and running the server: Linux/Mac
+## Setup and running the server: Linux or Mac

 This project uses these [GitHub conventions](https://github.com/github/scripts-to-rule-them-all) to provide convenient scripts for developers.